You can change the lives of vulnerable children.

-Each year, more than 4,000 vulnerable children are impacted by Forward Edge programs.
-These programs help these children by providing nutritious meals, education, health care, spiritual instruction, and the loving care that helps each child reach his or her God-given potential.
+Each year, more than 4,000* children are impacted by our programs for the vulnerable.
+Programs that provide nutritious meals, education, health care, spiritual instruction, and the loving care that helps each child reach his or her God-given potential.

-By investing in a vulnerable child today, you can do more than heal a broken heart.
-You can change THE FUTURE.
+YOU can be part of this God-ordained effort.
+By investing in a child today you can do even more than heal a broken heart, you can change the future.

 Here are ways you can help:

 - Sponsor a child: Child sponsorship is a way for you to care for and empower a vulnerable child.

 - Give to the Child in Need Fund: You can provide a consistent form of support for children who are not yet sponsored.

 The recent “normalizing” of relations with the U.S. has provided a historic opportunity to support the work of the Church in Cuba.
 For more than 50 years, Cuba was officially off limits to U.S. travelers, but this has changed.
 Now YOU can be part of what God is doing there!

 Because of heavy income regulations, most of the country suffers from extreme poverty, and parents especially have a difficult time providing for their children.

 In keeping with its primary mission, Forward Edge focuses primarily on supporting church-run children’s programs which provide children with regular nutritious meals, educational tutoring, and spiritual discipleship.
 This is why we have teamed up with local program coordinators, Gabriel Lopez and Leidis Tejeda.
 They will spearhead building relationships with local pastors and churches ministering to children, families, and communities throughout Santiago de Cuba.
 Most importantly, we’re showing a growing number of children in Cuba how loved they are by God, teaching them to follow after Christ, and helping them realize their full, God-given potential.